ITensor/website/docs/tutorials/args.md

 ### The Problem

 A unfortunate fact about C++ functions is that arguments must be passed in a fixed order.
-This is a nuisance when you are happy with the default value of, say, the third argument, but have to provide it anyway to reach the fourth and fifth arguments.
+This is frustrating when you are happy with the default value of, say, the third argument, but have to provide it anyway to reach the fourth and fifth arguments.

-To make matters worse, the values passed to a function can be opaque and hard to interpret.
+To make matters worse, function arguments can be opaque and hard to interpret.
 <br/>In the following code

     truncateMPS(psi,500,1E-5,false);

-it is fairly clear that psi is some matrix product state to be truncated, but what do the other parameters mean?
+it is clear that psi is some matrix product state to be truncated, but what do the other parameters mean?

-In the above example, if the truncateMPS function accepted an Args object instead, we could call it like this
+If the truncateMPS function accepted an Args object instead, we could call it like this

     truncateMPS(psi,{"Maxm",500,"Cutoff",1E-9,"ShowSizes",false});

-This much easier to read and lets us specify only those parameters we care about, leaving the rest to have default values.
-For example, if we are happy with the default value for "Maxm" and "ShowSizes", we could just call truncateMPS as
+This is easier to read and lets us specify the parameters we care about, leaving the rest to have default values.
+For example, if we are happy with the default value for "Maxm" and "ShowSizes", we could call truncateMPS as

     truncateMPS(psi,{"Cutoff",1E-9});

-We can also pass the named arguments in any order we like
+The named arguments can be passed in any order we like

     truncateMPS(psi,{"ShowSizes",false,"Maxm",500,"Cutoff",1E-9});